 Some see little value in a personal church experience.
 I can understand.
 I have had many negative encounters with church leaders and attenders.
 Sometimes I get to the place where it might be better just to practice my religion in private, with no distractions from other believers.

 But I hope you understand that the church is important to the life of a person who wants to follow Jesus.
 You need the church and the church needs you.

-Today’s independent culture has created an idea among some Christians that I don’t need to be a member of any church.
-This has created ‘bunny believers’ who hope around from church to church to get what they want from each group.
-There is no accountability, no identity, or no commitment.
+Today’s independent culture has created an idea among some Christians that don’t need to be a member of any church.
+This has created ‘bunny believers’ who hop around from church to church to get what they want from each group.
+There is no accountability, no identity, and no commitment.
 Many believe you can be a ‘good Christian’ without joining, or even attending, a local church.
 But God would disagree.

 “And let us consider one another in order to stir up love and good works, not forsaking the assembling of ourselves together, as is the manner of some, but exhorting one another, and so much the more as you see the Day approaching.”
 (Hebrews 10:24-25)